 Baby fever has well and truly hit the South West!
-Many of our lovely patients are pregnant and it can be difficult knowing what you can and cannot do during this time – here are some answers to your frequently asked questions about pregnancy and your smile!
+Many of our lovely patients are pregnant and concerned about gum health during pregnancy, it can be difficult knowing what you can and cannot do during this time – here are some answers to your frequently asked questions about pregnancy and your smile!

-I’m worried about my gums, they’re sore and bleeding more than usual:
+I’m worried about my gum health during pregnancy, they’re sore and bleeding more than usual:

 It is very common for the gums to become inflamed, with over 40% of women experiencing gingivitis during their pregnancy.
 Due to changes in hormones the gums are more reactive to any plaque left on the teeth.
 Continue brushing well with an electric toothbrush, introduce interdental cleaning such as floss, as well as maintaining your usual hygienist appointments.
 You’ll find that the cleaner the teeth are the less bleeding you’ll experience.
 Occasionally a red swelling will appear on the gum after the 1st trimester, this is called a pregnancy epulis and will generally resolve after delivery.
 If you have any concerns at all, please see one of our dentists or hygienists for advice.